 Thankfully, bathing your puppy is not rocket science!

-- Completely wet your pet.
+- Thoroughly wet your pet.

 - Gently massage in shampoo, working from head to tail.
 Rinse and repeat as needed!